juanjperez/azure-iot-sdks-preview/dmpatterns.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-# Running DM Patterns Samples
+# Running the device management patterns samples

-From the root directory of the repo, run through the following steps to see the device and service interacting to enable the DM patterns:
+From the root directory of the repository, run through the following steps to see the device and service interacting to enable the device management patterns:

-### Reboot DM Pattern:
+### Reboot device management pattern:

 1. Start the device side first, as it will register the C2D method listener for reboot:
     ```